nEDM-TUM/nEDM-Interface/README.md

 nEDM-Interface
 ==============

-nEDM User Interface for sub systems
+nEDM User Interface for sub systems, also an interface for slow-control systems